Philipjager/projects-2020-oekonometrioen/dataproject/README.md

 The **results** of the project can be seen from running [Handin_DataProject.ipynb](Handin_DataProject.ipynb).
 If you wish to recreate the results of this project you can get the necessary data from the following files:

-1. Data.xlsx ``For the data over confirmed cases of Coronavirus``
+1. Data.xlsx
-1.
+2. articles_corona.csv.zip
+3. articles_day.csv
+4. links_corona.csv

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: